camptocamp/puppet-iptables/README.rst

 ====================

 This is a simple wrapper around the "iptables" command used on Linux.
-It is ment to be used to define half a dozen rule on the host running puppet.
+It is meant to be used to define half a dozen rules on the host running puppet.
 For more serious needs, you might want to have a look at this `shorewall module`_ for puppet.